libellux/Libellux-Up-and-Running/docs/openvas/README.md

 ### Authenticated scan

-First make sure that you've generated SSH keys for your OpenVAS client user e.g. `client@ubuntu`.
+First make sure that you've generated SSH keys for your GVM client user e.g. `client@ubuntu`.
 Add your public key to the targets authorized keys file.
-You may have to connect to your target host, through SSH, before running OpenVAS vulnerability scan to add the target host to your clients machine known hosts.
+You may have to connect to your target host, through SSH, before running GVM vulnerability scan to add the target host to your clients machine known hosts.
 Once you've established a secure communication between your client and target, proceed to configure credentials in the Greenbone Security Assistant.
 Go to *Configuration* and select *Credentials*.

 <img class="zoom-custom-imgs" :src="('/img/openvas/gsa_credentials.png')" alt="GSA credentials">